Biblical Archaeology

 Featured Article Seal of King Hezekiah

-This seal impression, called a bulla, was found (2015) in a cache together with 33 other seals, figurines and ceramics, inside a collapsed building adjacent to Temple Mount that Jerusalemite archaeologist Eilat Mazar had already deemed to have had an administrative function.
+This seal impression, called a bulla, was found (2015 CE) in a cache together with 33 other seals, figurines and ceramics, inside a collapsed building adjacent to Temple Mount that Jerusalemite archaeologist Eilat Mazar had already deemed to have had an administrative function.
 The oval impression on the clay seal, which was most likely set in a ring, states in ancient Hebrew script: "Belonging to Hezekiah [son of] Ahaz king of Judah."
 It also shows a two-winged sun, with wings turned downward, flanked by two ankh symbols symbolizing life.

 Seal of Hezekiah / Explore Jerusalem Ophel